sosucat/sosucat.github.io/index.markdown

   <div class="profText">
     <p style="font-size: 14px; font-weight:450; text-align: justify; line-height:2.0">
       <em>What if we could dynamically control the atmosphere (air, light, and heat)?
-        Sosuke, a Ph.D. student at the Georgia Institute of Technology, envisions a concept he calls Interactive Atmosphere: a world where the atmosphere around us is dynamically controlled.
+        Sosuke, a Ph.D. student at the Georgia Institute of Technology, envisions a concept he calls <b>Interactive Atmosphere</b>: a world where the atmosphere around us is dynamically controlled.
         For centuries, humans have interacted with the world through objects.
 When we write, cook, or type, the outcomes of our actions are reflected in the objects: ink on paper, dishes, or text displayed on a screen.
         This object-centered model has also shaped the field of human-computer interaction.
-        Interactive Atmosphere proposes a shift from focusing on "atoms" (physical objects) to "atmos" (the surrounding ether).
+        Interactive Atmosphere proposes a shift from focusing on <b>"atoms"</b> (physical objects) to <b>"atmos"</b> (the surrounding ether).
         It is not just the objects that respond to you, but the atmosphere itself (air, light, and heat) becoming part of the interactive experience.
         His work in Interactive Atmosphere includes atmos control technologies, atmos interactions, atmos-based power delivery and communication, and atmos-based fabrication.
     </p>